 Details of assessments associated with this course are outlined below:

 As students progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to take a greater role in reflecting on this and taking the initiative in continuously improving the quality of their work.
 Feedback may be provided in a variety of forms including:

-Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Natural and Built Environment.
+Applications are dealt with centrally by the Admissions and Access Service rather than by the School of Architecture, Planning and Civil Engineering.
 Once your application has been processed by UCAS and forwarded to Queen's, an acknowledgement is normally sent within two weeks of its receipt at the University.

 Applicants for MEng Honours Degrees in Civil Engineering, Environmental and Civil Engineering and Structural Engineering with Architecture must be able to satisfy the University's General Entrance Requirement; it should be noted that a strong performance at GCSE is essential.
 For last year's entry, applicants for this MEng programme must have had, or been able to achieve, a minimum of 6 GCSE passes at grade B or better (to include Mathematics and Physics/Double Award Science).
 Selectors will also check that any specific subject and grade requirements in terms of A-level can be fulfilled (see Entry Requirements).

 Offers are normally made on the basis of 3 A-levels.
 Applicants repeating A-levels require BBC at the first attempt and offers will be made in terms of A-level grades AA (Mathematics plus a relevant Science) plus grade B. Two subjects at A-level plus two at AS are also considered.
 Applicants are not normally asked to attend for interview.